-■ Applied Mathematics and Physics Course
+• Applied Mathematics and Physics Course

 In the Applied Mathematics and Physics Course, students chiefly study mathematics and physics as the basis of mathematical science, control theory that is the basic field of systems engineering, and operations research that applies the methods of mathematical science, along with such fields as systems theory, optimization theory, and discrete mathematics.
-Of course the School curriculum includes classes to learn about computers, information and communications required to specifically apply the achievements of study.
-Applied mathematics and physics is an academic discipline that plays the role of comprehensive engineering while placing emphasis on both the basics and flexible idea development in engineering.
+Of course the School curriculum includes classes to learn about computers, information and communications required to specifically apply the achievements of the study.
+Applied mathematics and physics is an academic discipline that plays the role of comprehensive engineering while placing emphasis on both the basics and advanced subjects for the development of engineering.
 This Course aims at developing the academic ability required to achieve this objective.